Novated lease: Benefits and pitfalls of salary packaged novated leases

-Salary packaging companies often claim access to fleet discounts on the purchase price of vehicles that are not available to individuals.
-In some cases these may be only on specific makes or models of vehicle, and may be no greater or even lower than discounts which can be negotiated by an individual with a dealer.
-There is generally no reason why an individual cannot negotiate an acceptable purchase price, then arrange a lease which is then novated and the vehicle salary packaged.
+Salary packaging companies often claim to be able to access to fleet discounts on the purchase price of vehicles that are not available to individuals.
+In some cases, these may be only on specific makes or models of vehicle and may be no greater or even lower than discounts which can be negotiated by an individual with a dealer.
+There is generally no reason why the salary packaging manager needs to be involved in the negotiation, instead an individual cannot negotiate an acceptable purchase price, then arrange a lease which is then novated and the vehicle salary packaged.
+In some cases, the salary packaging manager charges a brokerage fee for managing the vehicle purchase.
 Significant savings can be obtained by salary packaging a novated lease on a cheaper used or demonstrator vehicle.
 Additional volume discounts may also be available on insurance or servicing arranged by the salary packaging company, but contrariwise, they may be more expensive than those privately arranged.